How was communication before the internet?

 Printing revolutionized communication by making the mass distribution of books possible and cost-effective.
 People no longer had to transcribe everything by hand; multiple copies of the same book could be printed simultaneously and distributed.

 ༄ Once the printing press gained a foothold, newspapers started making a daily appearance in the 1700s, spreading news much faster than gossip-loving neighbors.
-People were now able to keep a finger on the pulse of events happening around them on a day-to-day basis.
+People were now able to keep a finger on the pulse of events around them daily.

 ༄ In the early 1800s, Twitter’s predecessor, the electric telegraph system, was invented.
 The telegraph enabled people to send short messages using Morse code.